Membership means more!

 Releasing Lake sturgeon in the Maumee River

-The Toledo Zoo is the proud home of Ohio’s first streamside rearing facility for recovery of Lake sturgeon.
-This facility was funded through USFWS grant and constructed on Zoo-owned property near the Maumee River to head-start Lake sturgeon.
-We expect to rear thousands of Lake sturgeon from eggs, collected in U.S. and Canadian waters, until the fish are approximately four months old, or 6”-7”.
-At that point, the sturgeon will be released into the Maumee River and their population monitored by fisheries biologists with the Ohio Division of Wildlife and U.S. Fish and Wildlife Service.
-The goal is to rear the fish in the Maumee River water from a young age and capitalize on the homing ability of the species in hopes that they will return to the waterway to spawn at adulthood in approximately 20 years.
-As of early 2023, the Zoo and its partners have released around 12,000 Lake sturgeon into the Maumee River.
+The Toledo Zoo is proud to host Ohio’s first streamside rearing facility for the recovery of lake sturgeon.
+We rear thousands of lake sturgeon from eggs collected in U.S. and Canadian waters until they reach about four months old, or 6–7 inches.
+At that point, the sturgeon are released into the Maumee River, where their population is monitored by fisheries biologists from the Ohio Division of Wildlife and the U.S. Fish and Wildlife Service.
+The goal is to leverage the species’ homing ability, encouraging the sturgeon to return to the Maumee River to spawn in about 20 years.
+As of early 2025, the zoo and its partners have released 18,000 lake sturgeon into local waters.

-Each year, our conservation staff individually implant 1,500 Lake sturgeon with PIT tags that are a permanent form of identification.
-When the fish are recaptured, their tag numbers, length, and weight are recorded.
-So far, 12 Lake sturgeon have been recaptured from our 2018 – 2019 releases.
-The longest fish grew ~22” in three years!
+Each year, our conservation staff implants PIT tags into 1,500 lake sturgeon, providing a permanent form of identification.
+During Sturgeon Fest, visitors can release sturgeon directly into the Maumee River and have the option to sponsor a fish by linking their name to its PIT tag.
+When the fish are recaptured, scientists record their tag numbers, length, and weight.
+So far, over 30 lake sturgeon have been recaptured from previous releases, with the longest fish growing to ~22” in three years!